ossrs/oryx/DEVELOPER.md

 * `PLATFORM_LISTEN`: The listen port for platform HTTP server.
 Default: 2024
 * `HTTPS_LISTEN`: The listen port for HTTPS server.
 Default: 2443

+For multiple ports running in multiple containers in one host server:

+* `HTTP_PORT`: The listen port for HTTP server.
+Default to port to access dashboard.
+* `RTMP_PORT`: The listen port for RTMP server.
+Default: 1935
+* `SRT_PORT`: The listen UDP port for SRT server.
+Default: 10080
+* `RTC_PORT`: The listen UDP port for RTC server.
+Default: 8000

 For feature control:

 * `NAME_LOOKUP`: `on|off`, whether enable the host name lookup, on or off.
 Default: off